plgagne/Game-Boy-Essentials/website/drafts/ESPN National Hockey Night.md

 ## Conclusion

 I want to say thank you to my wife for tolerating me, once again.
 When I started saying my next article was about hockey, she said *it was cute when it was Mario or Yoshi, but I don't even want to hear you talk about hockey*.
-Ouf.
+Then she told her friends I was writing about these games, and everybody started lightly making fun of me.
+This article was brought to you after much social hardship.
+I suffer for my art playing those dumb hockey games, and then people make fun of me for playing them.
+Jeez.